sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 .. ----------------------------------------------------------------------------

 Okay, so what have we found out?
-We’ve discovered that the total variability associated with the outcome variable (|SS_t|\) can be mathematically carved up into the sum of “the variation due to the differences in the sample means for the
+We have discovered that the total variability associated with the outcome variable (|SS_t|\) can be mathematically carved up into the sum of “the variation due to the differences in the sample means for the